lynnfaraday/aresmush.com/tutorials/code/custom-hooks.md

 Normally, modifying the base Ares code exposes you to *merge conflicts*.
 This is an annoying process that forces you to reconcile your changes with the base code changes whenever you upgrade.

-There are, however, several places that are designed with **custom code hooks**, which let you hook in custom code without exposing yourself to merge conflicts.
+There are, however, several places that are designed with **custom code hooks**, which let you hook in custom code without actually touching the core code.

 {% include toc.html %}

-## Chargen App Review

-You can define custom [app review](/tutorials/config/chargen.html#custom-app-review) checks.
-For example, if you want to warn people if they choose a nonsensical combination of group settings, or if you want to limit certain abilities to certain groups.

-## Chargen Post-Approval Steps
+## Chargen Hooks

+* [Chargen App Review](/tutorials/code/hooks/app-review.html) - Character fields checked on the app review screen, like making sure their groups make sense or a custom chargen field is set.
-You can trigger custom [post-approval](/tutorials/config/chargen.html#custom-approval-steps) steps in chargen.
-Commonly this is used to assign roles or add people to channels based on their groups.
+* [Chargen Approval Triggers](/tutorials/code/hooks/approval-triggers.html) - Actions taken after approval, like assigning roles or adding characters to channels based on their groups.

-## IC Starting Location

-The default code has a single IC starting location.
-If you want to start people from different factions/homeworlds/etc. in different places, you can design a custom [IC starting location](/tutorials/config/status.html#custom-ic-start-locations) selection.
+* [IC Starting Location](/tutorials/code/hooks/starting-location.html) - If you want people from different factions/homeworlds/etc. to start in different places, you can use the custom IC starting location hook.
+* [Character Fields](/tutorials/code/hooks/char-fields.html) - New character fields added to profiles and/or chargen.

-## Live Scene Controls
+## Scene Hooks

-In the web portal, you can add custom menu items and buttons to the controls.
-This is useful for plugin extras.
-For example, the text message plugin extra adds an "Add Txt" button, and the cookies plugin extra adds a "Give Cookies" button to the "Play" menu.

-* [Scene pose](/tutorials/config/scenes.html#custom-scene-pose-buttons) buttons interact with the pose box.
+* [Scene Buttons](/tutorials/code/hooks/scene-buttons.html) - Actions added to the Play menu or pose buttons on active scenes.
-* [Scene menu](/tutorials/config/scenes.html#custom-scene-menu-buttons) option show up in the live scene "Play" menu.

-## Character Profile System Tabs

-You can add custom tabs that appear in the "System" section of the [character profile](/tutorials/config/profile.html#custom-system-tabs).

-## Character Cards

-It's possible to customize the [character cards](/tutorials/config/scenes.html#custom-character-cards) (mini profiles) that show up when you click someone's icon next to their pose during live web portal scenes.
+* [Character Cards](/tutorials/code/hooks/char-cards.html) - Custom appearance for the mini character profiles that show up during active scenes when you select a character's icon.

-## FS3 Combat Actions and New Turn Events
+## FS3 Combat Hooks

-Creating your own combat actions takes a fair amount of custom code.
-But once you have them, you can easily [register them](https://aresmush.com/tutorials/code/fs3-roadmap.html#adding-a-new-action) with the combat system.
+* [Combat Actions](/tutorials/code/hooks/fs3-actions.html) - Adding new combat actions to FS3.

-If you have custom combat actions, you may also have some processing that needs to happen at the end of each turn.
-Resetting flags, handling special kinds of damage, etc.  There's a place for you to [tie those in](https://aresmush.com/tutorials/code/fs3-roadmap.html#turn-reset-hook) as well.
+* [New Turn Triggers](/tutorials/code/hooks/fs3-new-turn.html) - Actions to be taken at the end of each turn, like resetting flags or handling special kinds of damage.